Bellingham Job Openings – work with Majestic Adventures

 Manage the character sheet database, data entry into the database, admin work, equipment prep and repair, product sales, and supporting staff by watching for safety at sign-in/sign-out and leading active games with children.
-Ideally (but not required) – occasionally sub for sick Quest Leaders for an hour or more.
-Car required for driving between sites and office.
+Ideally (but not required) – attend Quest Leader training and be able to occasionally sub for sick Quest Leaders for an hour or more.
+Required: vehicle for driving between sites and office.

-Starting wages are $13.50/hour for most of our programs, $15/hour for after-school programs, and $20/hour for birthdays on weekends.
+Starting wages are $14/hour for most of our programs, $16/hour for after-school programs, and $20/hour for birthdays on weekends.
 Occasionally, higher wages are offered to exceptionally experienced new staff.
 Raises are given each year.

 Thorough training is provided, and new Quest Leaders will be paid a stipend to complete the training process and learn the ins and outs of being a Quest Leader.

-AUDITIONS – Late February, March & April: Applicants who show the most potential in their Job Application, are invited to participate in a group improvisational acting, storytelling, and roleplaying audition.
+AUDITIONS – April & May: Applicants who show the most potential in their Job Application, are invited to participate in a group improvisational acting, storytelling, and roleplaying audition.
 Up to five applicants and the Director, Harper, meet and play acting games together.
 You do not need to prepare anything for the audition.
 This is a requirement for being hired.
-Auditions are held during February, March, and April.
+Auditions are held during April & May.

 FINAL INTERVIEW: The applicants who showed the most potential in their applications and audition are invited to a final interview.

 STAFF TRAINING: We will thoroughly train you to be able to lead a group of kids of your own.
-There will be an opportunity to observe a questing group during the first week of April, and materials will be provided to begin learning the game.
-Training takes place during early June (or during March and early April for those starting in springtime), and you will be given an opportunity to “shadow” an experienced quest leader as well as try out Quest Leading with an experienced leader with you to give feedback.
+Materials will be provided to begin learning the game.
+Training takes place during early June, and you will be given an opportunity to “shadow” an experienced quest leader as well as try out Quest Leading with an experienced leader with you to give feedback.
 New quest leaders will receive a training stipend after successfully completing the training process.

 HIRED: All staff must have a social security number for being an employee, and all will have a background check done on them.
 We require all staff to be mandatory reporters of child abuse (if you suspect abuse in the home environment or elsewhere, you are required to report on it).